vibhoothi/platform_packages_app_vertexOTA/README.md

     ro.ota.version=$(shell date +"%Y%m%d") \
     ro.ota.manifest=Manifest URL here
 ```
+  Please makesure that ROMNAME matches the name in Manifets.
 Please pay CLOSE attention to the ro.ota.version entry.
 This is not your particular ROM version (v6.5 or v1.2.5, for example) this is a value for the OTA app to determine if an update is available.
 Your NEXT version should be numerically higher than this.
 You may use value you like, so long as it is an integer and successive updates are larger.

 This example is using Universal Standard time, which is YYYYMMDD.
 It is a good version scheme to use for the OTA app if you do not plan on release more than one version per ROM per day